 Having only a reduced amount of overlapping working hours has lead product owners and teams to struggle for a good communication channel.
 Synchronous, real-time communication is no longer a realistic option, so large, detailed specifications documents are required.
 Even so, not all problems can be solved by previously documenting requirements; thus, teams need to wait for the next full meeting to try to solve them since there is no way to easily communicate a problem as soon as it appears.

 Trying to offshoring while promoting an agile culture can be challenging, at the very least.

 Companies have dealt with this problem for quite some time, and now that all of us are compelled to rely more and more on remote workers, the main concern is to see it even more amplified.
-Rely on local remote workers can solve most of the offshoring issues; however, remote is different from offshoring and it comes with its own set of unique problems.
+Relying on local remote workers can solve most of the offshoring issues; however, remote is different from offshoring and it comes with its own set of unique problems.